-The motherboard's onboard functions are either adjusted through jumpers or DIP switches.
-When using DIP switches, the white block represents the switch's position.
+The motherboard's onboard functions are adjusted through the DIP switches.
+The white block represents the switch's position.
 The example below shows all the switches in the OFF position.

 1) JumperFreeTM Mode (JEN)

 This jumper allows you to enable or disable the JumperFreeTM mode.
 The JumperFreeTM mode allows processor settings to be made through the BIOS setup (see 4.4 Advanced Menu).